francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 drops compared to their finite width counterparts, as useful inductive biases such as translation equivariance seem to be washed away in this limit [[4]](#4).

-In the next post of this series on the infinite-width limits of DNNs, we will look at what happens during training.
+In the next post of this series, we will look at what happens during training at infinite width.

 ## References